robidev/open_scada_dms/README.md

 ```
 check the svg file for the ekement_id to overwrite.

 #### Svg datapoints
-Svg objects allow datapoints to be attached to control animations. based on the defined class in the svg element, certain animation id's are assumed. e.g. and XCBR and XSWI class element have an 'open' and 'close' animation. example:
+Svg objects allow datapoints to be attached to control animations.
+Based on the defined class in the svg element, certain animation id's are assumed. e.g. and XCBR and XSWI class element have an 'open' and 'close' animation.
+Datapoints are mapped to svg-identifiers as such: [datapoint]:[svg-id] e.g.:

 ```javascript
 "datapoints": [